mmgeorge/game_server/README.md

 serde_derive = "1.0.4"
 serde = "1.0.4"
 ```
-Now let's add in our dependencies. serde is used for json serialization/deserialization, and hyper will allow us to easily start up a client.
+Now let's extern/use our dependencies. serde is used for json serialization/deserialization, and hyper will allow us to easily start up a client.
 #### main.rs
 ```
 #[macro_use] extern crate serde_json;